The future? Courses I would like to teach one day.

 How can computer simulations be used to teach statistics?
 In this combination of discussion section and lab we try to find that out together (with the secret goal to understand statistics better ourselves).

-Introduction to Bayesian Data Analysis for Social Scientists
+Introduction to Bayesian Inference and Data Analysis for Social Scientists

-A one-semester introduction (ideally a combination of lecture and lab) to Bayesian data analysis based primarily on the following books:
+A one-semester introduction (ideally a combination of lecture and lab) to Bayesian inference and data analysis based on the prize-winning book by Richard McElreath.

 Discovering Psychology Using Video Games